SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

 ***

-Eventually, government corruption led the Janissaries
+Eventually, government corruption led the Janissaries to become hereditory, and then sadness.